Mortgages Made Easy- The Top 5 Factors Lenders Review

 When considering buying a home the first step to take is to get pre-qualified or pre-approved by completing a mortgage application.
 The lenders look at five basic details of your information to make the overall credit decision and offer you a suitable program.

-The second factor that lenders look at is the loan to value.
 Loan to value is how much money a consumer is borrowing compared to how much money the property is worth.
 Rates and programs can vary depending how much money you put down or how much equity you have in the property when refinancing.
 As mentioned above every mortgage loan is different based on your unique scenario.

-The third major factor in getting a mortgage is your debt to income ratio.
 Debt to income is how much overall monthly debt you have compared to how much monthly income you are earning.
 In general, it’s better to have less debt, but there are programs available for all situations.

-The fourth major factor is the type of property that you are purchasing or refinancing.
 Buying an owner-occupied single-family residence is very different than buying a four-family multiplex investment.
 Different levels of risk result in different programs that lenders will offer.